szelenka/prefect-server-k8/python/README.md

 It's important to note that this will break functionality of sending Flows to Prefect Cloud, as well as attempting to launch `prefect server` from the environment where you replace the `backend.toml` file.
-However, it's easy to revert back to the default by removing this file from your system:
+However, it's easy to revert back to the default by removing this file from your system or uncomment/comment the appropriate values:

 ```bash
 rm ~/.prefect/backend.toml